-- i.
-Other.
-Describe: A Consumer Statement is included on the application, along with parents' rights and responsibilities. - 4.1.3 A core principle of CCDF is that families receiving CCDF-funded child care should have equal access to child care that is comparable to that of non-CCDF families (658E(c)(4)(A) and 98.45(a)). - a.
+A Consumer Statement is included on the application, along with parents' rights and a.
 Describe how parents have access to the full range of providers eligible to receive CCDF:

+4.1.3 A core principle of CCDF is that families receiving CCDF-funded child care should have equal access to child care that is comparable to that of non-CCDF families (658E(c)(4)(A) and 98.45(a)).

-Parents have full access to all providers eligible to receive CCDF through the provider database maintained by the New Mexico Resource and Referral Agency.
-All providers receiving CCDF funds are listed within the database.
-Many child care providers in New Mexico are currently working with ECECD through a voluntary process of continuous improvement and verification to earn higher STAR ratings within FOCUS.
-3-, 4-, and 5-STAR ratings signify that providers offer high-quality care, and also entitle them to higher rates of reimbursement through child care assistance.
+New Mexico parents have access to a full range of providers.
+Of the licensed child care centers, 429 of the 623 providers (69%) serve children with CCDF funds.
+Of the licensed family homes, 75 of the 92 providers (82%) serve children with CCDF funds.
+Of the licensed group homes, 111 of the 132 providers (84%) serve children with CCDF funds.
+Parents are able to find these providers through the provider database maintained by the New Mexico Resource and Referral Agency.
+All providers receiving CCDF funds are listed within that database.
+Many child care providers in New Mexico are part of FOCUS, the state's voluntary tiered quality rating and improvement system.
+Facilities with a 2+ or higher STAR rating receive a quality differential.
 This is intended to incentivize a system in which high-quality care is available to low-income families.
-As of March 2021, 45% (1,005 providers out of the 2,246 number of certified providers) of child care providers serve children from CCDF.
-Of the licensed child care centers, 429 of the 623 providers (69%) served children with CCDF funds; of the licensed family homes, 75 of the 92 providers (82%) served children with CCDF funds; and of the licensed group homes, 111 of the 132 providers (84%) served children with CCDF funds.
-Of the registered homes, 332 of the 593 providers (56%) served children with CCDF funds; and of the registered homes exempt, 58 of the 98 providers (59%) served children with CCDF funds." - b.
-Describe state data on the extent to which eligible child care providers participate in the CCDF system: The Lead Agency provides data reports containing eligible child care providers to the New Mexico Resource and Referral on a monthly basis.
+14% of licensed facilities are 3- Star FOCUS providers; 6% of licensed providers are 4- Star FOCUS providers and b.
+Describe state data on the extent to which eligible child care providers participate in the CCDF system:

+42% of licensed facilities are 5- Star FOCUS providers.

+The Lead Agency provides data reports containing eligible child care providers to the New Mexico Resource and Referral on a monthly basis.
 New Mexico Resource and Referral uploads the data and provides a searchable tool via the web, for families to search for providers in their area.
-In addition to location, families are able to search by the hours of care, type of care, quality level, and ages served by child care provider c.
-Identify any barriers to provider participation, including barriers related to payment rates and practices - including for family child care and in-home providers - based on provider feedback and reports to the Lead Agency: Based on provider feedback and reports, ECECD has identified the following barriers to participation: (1) The application process to participate in child care assistance can be extensive; some providers are unable to meet regulatory requirements due to the lack of resources.
-(2) Family child care providers have shared concerns that the per-child rate is too low to make a living.
-While New Mexico has tiered payment rates tied to the quality rating system, some providers have shared that the quality criteria requirements are intensive, ratios and smaller group sizes can be difficult to achieve, and the classroom/program requirements can be challenging to maintain.
-Based on those factors, some providers have chosen not to participate in the FOCUS program so payment rates are provided at a
+In addition to location, families are able to search by the hours of care, type of care, quality level, and ages served by child care provider.
+Of the licensed child care centers, 429 of the 623 providers (69%) serve children with CCDF funds; of the licensed family homes, 75 of the 92 providers (82%) serve children with CCDF funds; and of the licensed group homes, 111 of the 132 providers (84%) serve children with CCDF funds.

+c.
+Identify any barriers to provider participation, including barriers related to payment rates and practices - including for family child care and in-home providers - based on provider feedback and reports to the Lead Agency:

+Based on provider feedback and reports, ECECD has identified the following barriers to participation: (1) Some registered home providers are unable to meet regulatory requirements due to the lack of resources; (2) Family child care providers have shared concerns that the per-child rate is too low to make a living; (3) While New Mexico has tiered payment rates tied to the quality rating system, some providers have shared that the quality criteria requirements are intensive, ratios and smaller group sizes can be difficult to achieve, and the classroom/program requirements can be challenging to maintain.
+Based on these factors, some providers have chosen not to participate in the FOCUS program, which programs receive lower rates than high-quality rated programs.